timgit/pg-boss/docs/readme.md

 ## `work()`

 Adds a new polling worker for a queue and executes the provided callback function when jobs are found.
-Each call to work() will add a new worker.
+Each call to work() will add a new worker and resolve a unqiue worker id.

-Workers can be stopped via `offWork()` all at once by queue name or individually by using the unique id resolved by `work()`.
-Workers may be monitored by listening to the `wip` event.
+Workers can be stopped via `offWork()` all at once by queue name or individually by using the worker id.
+Worker activity may be monitored by listening to the `wip` event.

-The default concurrency for `work()` is 1 job every 2 seconds.
-Both the interval and the number of jobs per interval can be changed globally or per-call with configuration options.
+The default options for `work()` is 1 job every 2 seconds.

 ### `work(name, options, handler)`